bcnotario/ML_Projects/Clustering/README.md

 # Clustering
-Various clustering methods to partition n observations (of d dimensions) into k clusters
+Various clustering methods to partition *n* observations (of *d* dimensions) into *k* clusters

 ### k-Gaussians Mixture Clustering
-Mixture of Gaussians using the Expectation-Maximization algorithm; the initial clusters are assigned randomly and the initial parameters (cluster prior probability, Gaussian center, Gaussian covariance matrix) are respectively computed; the cluster assignment probabilities are updated in the Expectation-step and the cluster and Gaussian parameters are updated in the Maximization-step recursively until the cluster assignments no longer change
+Mixture of Gaussians using the Expectation-Maximization algorithm
+* The initial clusters are assigned randomly and the initial parameters (cluster prior probability, Gaussian center, Gaussian covariance matrix) are respectively computed
+* The Expectation-step updates the cluster assignment probabilities
+* The Maximization-step updates the cluster and Gaussian parameters
+* The Expectation and Maximization steps are recursively repeated until the cluster assignments no longer change
 ```
 kgauss(data,k)
 ```